HomeServicesOfAmerica/redux-q/README.md

 # redux-q

-> Provides a queue of callbacks to be invoked when an action is dispatched
+> Provides a way to queue callbacks until an action is dispatched.

 ## Overview